Understanding living with tracheostomy ventilation for MND

 MND Association Funding: £121,617

-Funding dates: April 2022 - March 2024
+Funding dates: June 2022 - June 2024

 About the project

 Supporting breathing via a tube in the neck (Tracheostomy Ventilation – TV) is not often used by people living with MND in the UK when compared to other countries.
 This project aims to explore and better understand the realities of living with TV.
 This will be done by completing interviews about the experiences of daily living with people living with MND who have TV, family members and healthcare professionals.
 This project will help provide updated information for patients and families and may enable greater choice about their care.
-Additionally, it will help contribute to national guidance and training for healthcare professionals
+Additionally, it will help contribute to national guidance and training for healthcare professionals.

-What does this mean for people living with MND?
+What could this mean for MND research?

 This study will provide more evidence about living with tracheostomy ventilation which can be used to help those with MND and their families to make informed decisions about future care and strengthen discussions about the use of this type of ventilation in MND.